bevyengine/rfcs/rfcs/xx-topics.md

 }
 ```

-This may require adding a second message queue to the `Publisher<T>` struct.
+This may require adding another message queue to the `Publisher<T>` struct to save the history.

 ### Parallel Publishing